 Cityscapes of New Orleans offers a wealth of perspectives for uninitiated visitors and transplanted citizens still confounded by terms like “neutral ground,” as well as native-born New Orleanians trying to understand the Canal Street Sinkhole.
 Campanella shows us a vibrant metropolis with stories around every corner.

-Richard Campanella, a geographer with the Tulane School of Architecture, is the author of nearly two hundred articles about New Orleans and ten critically acclaimed books, including Bourbon Street: A History, Bienville’s Dilemma, and Geographies of New Orleans.
-The only two-time winner of the Louisiana Endowment for the Humanities Book of the Year Award, Campanella has also received the Louisiana Library Association’s Literary Award, the Williams Prize for Louisiana History from The Historic New Orleans Collection, and the Monroe Fellowship from Tulane’s New Orleans Center for the Gulf South.
-In 2016, the French government named Campanella as Chevalier dans l’Ordre des Palmes Académiques (Knight in the Order of Academic Palms).
+Richard Campanella, a geographer with the Tulane School of Architecture, is the author of eight books about New Orleans, including Bourbon Street: A History, Bienville’s Dilemma, and Geographies of New Orleans.
+A two-time winner of the Louisiana Endowment for the Humanities Book of the Year Award, Campanella has also received the Louisiana Library Association’s Literary Award, the Williams Prize for Louisiana History, and the Monroe Fellowship from Tulane’s New Orleans Center for the Gulf South.